Below is a selection of our Authors’ Biographies along with the titles they have produced for us.

 The Cairnryan Military Railway (NOW OUT OF PRINT)

 John Hume was a lecturer in Economic and Industrial History at the University of Strathclyde for 20 years.
 He then went on to become a Principal Inspector of Ancient Monuments, then of historic buildings with Historic Scotland before finally retiring as Chief Inspector of Historic Buildings in 1999.

 Jack Hunter who is a Gallovidian by birth spent most of his teaching career as Head of English at Stranraer High School, later Stranraer Academy.
 For many years he lectured on Galloway literature and history for Glasgow University Department of Adult and Continuing Education.
-Mr Hunter is an author of several publications on local history.
+Jack is an author of several publications on local history.